-Based on Ghana's estimate that over 1/3 of forest-related emissions in Ghana are due to deforestation and forest degradation related to cocoa production.
-In the Program area, it is estimated that 76% of deforestation during the reference period was a result of conversion to agricultural land - a third of which was caused by expansion of cocoa production.
-The other 2/3 of conversion are associated with encroachment of food crops, oil palm, rubber, and citrus farmers.
-Deforestation across the Cocoa forest landscape has been increasing from about 1.7% to 2.9% per year over the past 15 years.
+Based on Ghana's estimate that 27% of forest-related emissions in Ghana are due to deforestation and forest degradation related to cocoa production.
+In the Program area, it is estimated that 83% of deforestation during the reference period was a result of conversion to agricultural land - a quarter of which was caused by expansion of cocoa production.
+The other 3/4 of conversion are associated with encroachment of food crops, oil palm, rubber, and citrus farmers.
+Deforestation across the Cocoa forest landscape has been increasing from about 1.7% to 3.2% per year over the past 15 years.